kakarotmeow/kakarotmeow.github.io/index.md

 # whoami

-My name Rifat Al jubaer a.k.a “Kakarot.Octa”
+My name is Rifat Al jubaer a.k.a “Kakarot.Octa”
 I Love to building and
 breaking things | Passionate of Hacking